Resource Management: Token Usage and Cost Tracking with Langfuse¶

 # Invoke LangChain with Langfuse handler to track tokens and costs

-response = invoke_langchain(model, prompt, langfuse_handler)
+response = invoke_langchain(model, prompt, langfuse_handler, session_id)

 return response